-- (a) The overtime rates and minimum payments applicable for call outs are: - Monday to FridayMinimum payment of four (4) hours Three (3) hours at time and a half and double time thereafter - Saturday Minimum payment of three (3) hours Three (3) hours at time and a half and double time thereafter - Sunday Minimum payment of three (3) hours at double time. - (b) If an employee is required to leave home and travel to a workplace to perform necessary emergency work, such work will be paid at the prescribed overtime rates from the time the employee leaves home to commence work until the time the employee returns home. - (c) Employees not in receipt of on-call allowance but who may be required to support the operation of the on-call service agree to continue to assist as required on a call out basis subject to reasonable consideration of employee wellbeing and work-life balance.
-In such circumstances, the relevant overtime payments outlined in this clause above shall apply. - (d) No minimum payment shall apply where work is performed immediately preceding or following and/or continuous with ordinary hours. - (f) Where an employee is called out on more than one occasion on any one day, the employee shall not be entitled to be paid more than 6 hours of the minimum payment prescribed in clause 3.5.2 (a).
-For any work undertaken outside the minimum payment prescribed, the employee will be paid for time worked at the applicable overtime rates. - (g) When the operator has had to leave home to attend a problem on site whilst on-call, the rest break conditions as per this clause will apply.
+Minimum payment of three (3) hours at double time.

+- (b) If an employee is required to leave home and travel to a workplace to perform necessary emergency work, such work will be paid at the prescribed overtime rates from the time the employee leaves home to commence work until the time the employee returns home. - (c) Employees not in receipt of on-call allowance but who may be required to support the operation of the on-call service (recalled by rostered on-call employee) agree to continue to assist as required on a call out basis subject to reasonable consideration of employee wellbeing and work-life balance.
+In such circumstances, the relevant overtime payments outlined in this clause above (3.5.2.2 (a)) shall apply.
+All other recall will be paid as per the relevant Award. - (d) No minimum payment shall apply where work is performed immediately preceding or following and/or continuous with ordinary hours. - (e) Where an employee has returned home and receives another call out for a different emergency during that same minimum payment period, they will be entitled to another minimum payment period.
+However, where an employee is called out on more than one occasion on any one day, the employee shall not be entitled to be paid more than 6 hours of the minimum payment prescribed in clause 3.5.2.2 (a).
+For any work undertaken outside the minimum payment prescribed, the employee will be paid for time worked at the applicable overtime rates.
+For example, there is a first call out to attend Sewerage Treatment Plant (STP) 1, employee returns home; minimum payment applies.
+There is a second call out to attend STP 2, employee returns home; minimum payment applies to maximum of 6 hours.
+There is a third call out; no minimum payment applies, paid at applicable overtime rates.

+(f) When the operator has had to leave home to attend a problem on site whilst on-call, the rest break conditions as per clause 3.6 will apply.